AY2526S1-CS2103T-W14-2/tp/docs/DeveloperGuide.md

 1. Valid Test case - Using the help button:<br>
     Steps:
-    - Click the help button on the top left side of the window
+    - Click the help button on the top left side of the window.
     Expected:
       - Help window should open with a link to the user guide.